Law training contract vacancies

 How to get a job in law

 Graduate jobs in law are known as training contracts.
 Most large, commercial law firms recruit future trainee solicitors two years in advance – during your penultimate year on a law or non-law degree.
-Many application deadlines fall between April and 31 July (for training contracts) and in December or January (for vacation schemes, ie work experience) – although there's a trend towards firms using winter deadlines for their training contracts too.
+Many application deadlines fall between April and 31 July (for training contracts) and in December or January (for vacation schemes, ie work experience).
 Smaller high street firms recruit on a more ad-hoc basis.
 Between graduating and starting your training contract, you will need to complete the legal practice course (LPC) – although many commercial law firms will sponsor you through the LPC and conversion course.

 How to become a lawyer in the UKRead this overview about the various jobs available to you in law and how you go about getting them and qualifying.
 If you're just coming to law as a career idea, this feature is a great starting point for you.